DynamicsShop/SD-Interface-Courier/SD-Interface-Courier-Release-Notes.md

 - AppSource App - The Skip and Archive action was surfaced on the SD Interface Courier Booking Errors list.

+- AppSource App - An enhancement was made to the DPD API call.

 - AppSource App - A change was made to the licence expiry notification.
 The logic for checking for expiry dates was reworked.

 - AppSource App - Enhancements were made to the App Request Subscription page.